-Health allows students to develop a higher state of wellness through an understanding of preventative health strategies as they pertain to personal health, nutrition, communicative and chronic diseases, consumer health, first aid and CPR, drug education, community health and family living.
+Health allows students to develop a higher state of wellness (high levels of physical, mental/emotional, and social health) through an understanding of preventative health strategies as they pertain to personal health, nutrition, communicative and chronic diseases, consumer health, first aid and CPR, drug education, community health and family living.
 An emphasis is placed on the decision-making process and preventative health care.
-The Alcohol Drug Awareness Program (ADAP) will be given during all Health classes.
+The Alcohol Drug Awareness Program (ADAP) which is a requirement for driver's licensure in Georgia will be given during all Health classes.